• Skip to primary navigation

 Pixel Artwork

 Photoshop uses pixels (tiny colored boxes) to create images.
 This is great for photographs, because it can render tiny details, blending, and a huge range of color.
-You’ll notice that if you scale a photograph too much, you will start to lose resolution because the pixels get bigger and bigger.
+You’ll notice that if you scale a photograph too much, you will start to lose resolution because the pixels get bigger and bigger (see right popsicle below).
 So remember: Photoshop = photos.

 Vector Artwork

 If Photoshop = photos, then Illustrator = illustrations.
 Vector illustrations are based on mathematics (don’t run away!).
-Instead of pixels, vectors use a series of points and lines to create files.
-Because these files are based in math, they can be infinitely scaled.
+Instead of pixels, vectors use a series of points (called anchors) and lines (called paths) to create images.
+Because these images are based in math, they can be infinitely scaled.
 An 8×10 illustration can be blown up and put on a billboard without any loss of resolution.
-Note that fonts are inherently vector files — you can make a font as big as you want and it will always look good.
+Note that fonts are inherently vector files—you can make a font as big as you want and it will always look good (see left popsicle below) .

 So why do we want vector-based artwork for the Cricut and Silhouette, rather than pixel-based?
 Simply put, the machines themselves are designed to be used with vector artwork.
-It uses the inherent math built into vector files to perfectly cut out whatever project you design using nodes and lines.
-If you use pixel-based artwork, the machine’s software can convert it but you lose precision in the conversion process.
-If you’re going to be creating your own files for the Cricut or Silhouette, I believe it’s best to start with the type of file that the machine is designed to work with.
+It uses the inherent math built into vector files to perfectly cut out whatever project you design using anchors and paths.
+If you’re going to be creating your own files for the Cricut or Silhouette, it’s best to start with the type of file that the machine is designed to work with.

 How Can I Buy Adobe Illustrator?